Hawk Conservancy Trust

 Following The World of Birds of Prey and Woodland Owls and Hawks displays you get the chance to hold an owl – getting up close to these birds is a great experience. you can also meet one of the starts of the show after the display in the Valley of the Eagles.

-If you would like to try and spot some of the wild birds of prey there are viewing hides.
+If you’d like to try and spot some of the wild birds of prey there are viewing hides.

 During school holidays extra activities are set up such as tractor rides, ferret racing and the very comical Indian Runner Duck race.